 To put it another way, at the beginning of the 2024 season, players started the year with the summation of their entire 2023 season as their Overall Points and every player started with zero Race Points.

-Rundown of Race Points in 2024
+Rundown of PPA Tour Points Race in 2024

 Let's take a look at player Race Points rankings this year, now that we are one-third of the way through the season.
 Again, the Race Points determine who qualifies for the CIBC Finals in December.

-A quick note: If you want to see the entire Points Race or Overall Player Rankings - visit the PPA Website.
-There is a cool new feature on the site so you can choose to sort by Overall Points or by Race Points
+A quick note: If you want to see the entire Points Race or Overall Player Rankings, visit the PPA Website.
+There is a cool new feature on the site so you can choose to sort by Overall Points or by Race Points.

 Women’s singles

-It is not a surprise to see the best women’s singles player in the world on top by a wide margin, despite only playing four events (winning all four).
-The top eight ladies will qualify for the CIBC Finals, so Lauren Stratman is on the outside looking in after her deep run at the LA Open
+It is not a surprise to see the best women's singles player in the world on top by a wide margin, despite only playing four events (winning all four).
+The top eight ladies will qualify for the CIBC Finals, so Lauren Stratman is on the outside looking in after her deep run at the LA Open.

 Men’s Singles